devmentorlive/14857457/README.md

-# Build a RPG Map Editor in React (part 1) [Drag n Drop, Matrices, useState]
+# Build a RPG Map Editor in React (part 2) [hooks, copy/paste, json]

-In this screencast we will be building the map editor we will need for our RPG.
-You will learn how to implement drag and drop, how to use matrices, and of course, useState, and useEffect.
-We will also be implementing drag as a custom React hook!
+Today we will build enough of the map maker tool to start using it in our game!
+I will show you how to copy and paste your clipboard programmatically using JavaScript's navigator object, how to do conditional rendering, and of course, lots more practice with useState and useEffect.
+Also, I will teach you why it is easier to keep state together that changes together instead of breaking it all up into multiple useState calls..

 This repository contains the code that I based an episode of DevmentorLive on.
-You can find the episode at: [Build a RPG Map Editor in React (part 1) [Drag n Drop, Matrices, useState])](https://devmentor.live/screencasts/build-a-rpg-map-editor-in-react-part-1-drag-n-drop-matrices-usestate)
+You can find the episode at: [Build a RPG Map Editor in React (part 1) [Drag n Drop, Matrices, useState])](https://devmentor.live/screencasts/build-a-rpg-map-editor-in-react-part-2-hooks-copy-paste-json)

 This projects uses sprites from these awesome creators: